-In it, as in almost all of Sicily, the typical dish was pasta with seafood or fish.
+In this “Ristorante”, as in most of Sicilian restaurants, the typical dish was pasta with seafood or fish.
 However luckily for me there was also a veggie option.

 We also enjoyed our first of many mezzi litri di bianco della casa.

 Another gastronomic delight that we tried in Cefalú was at the cathedral square.
-It is pastry and ice cream shop called Duomo Gelatieri that is at the corner of Corso Ruggero street.
+It is a pastry and ice cream shop called Duomo Gelatieri located at the corner of Corso Ruggero street.

-Before saying goodbye to Cefalù, we went back there to buy cannoli and they proved to be the best ones of the trip.
-The riccota cream, the crunchy outside and the pistachio pieces were delicious.
-We were also lucky that they were fresh.
+Before saying goodbye to Cefalù, we went back there to buy a few cannoli and they proved to be the best ones of the trip.
+The riccota cream, the crunchy outside and the pistachio pieces were absolutely delicious.

 accommodation in cefalù

-The best we found quality price and that had good location is this apartment.
+The best we found in terms of quality price and located in a good area is this apartment.

-If you want something cheaper and that is also good, although somewhat worse, you can look at the rooms of this accommodation.
+If you are looking for something cheaper, you can look at the rooms of this accommodation.

 If you book your hotel using our Booking links, we will get a small fee without affecting the price paid by the reader.
-Buying through them helps us to continue with this project.
+This way you can help us to continue with this project.